-CHRIS BOHJALIAN is the #1 New York Times best-selling author of twenty-two books, including The Red Lotus, Midwives, and The Flight Attendant, which is an HBO Max limited series starring Kaley Cuoco.
-His other books include The Guest Room; Close Your Eyes, Hold Hands; The Sandcastle Girls;… More about Chris Bohjalian
+CHRIS BOHJALIAN is the #1 New York Times bestselling author of twenty-three books, including Hour of the Witch, The Red Lotus, Midwives, and The Flight Attendant, was the basis for the hit HBO Max television series starring Kaley Cuoco.
+His other books… More about Chris Bohjalian

 “Superbly crafted and astonishingly powerful. . . .
 Will thrill readers who cherish their worn copies of To Kill A Mockingbird.” —People